Food Fetish

 Cultural & subcultural evolution

-In contemporary lay culture the interest is more often called food play, and its deliberately messy strand is known as sploshing: part of the broader wet-and-messy (WAM) fetishism scene, documented on Wikipedia as well.
+In contemporary lay culture the interest is more often called food play, and its deliberately messy strand is known as sploshing: part of the broader wet-and-messy (WAM) fetishism scene documented on Wikipedia.

-- 1989–2001: The British magazine Splosh! runs as the hub of the WAM subculture, and the term "sploshing" derives directly from its title; this is the period in which messy food play coalesced into a self-identified community with its own vocabulary and imagery.
+- 1989–2001: Splosh! runs for 40 issues as the hub of the WAM subculture, the period in which messy food play coalesced into a self-identified community with its own vocabulary and imagery.

-- late 20th century onward: Mainstream "gunge" television and a growing online scene give food play and WAM steady, if niche, visibility, and dedicated forums and producers sustain it into the streaming era.
+- 2002 onward: The business reports roughly 7,000 subscribers worldwide and moves online, evolving into a wet-and-messy video house; mainstream "gunge" television and a growing online scene give food play and WAM steady, if niche, visibility into the streaming era.

 In practice